dinglebott/money-meta/README.md

 ## About project
-Goal: Predict the direction of future price movements in forex markets with machine learning\
+Goal: Predict the direction of forex prices with machine learning models\
 This is part 3 of the whole forex prediction project, where I deploy the models from parts 1 and 2 in a coherent package.
 See below for the rest of the project.\
 *See DOCS.md for detailed results and workflow*\
 <br/>